Resxt/T7-Scripts/challenges/README.md

 |---|---|---|---|
 | CHALLENGES_AMOUNT | The amount of challenges to complete until the script considers that players completed all challenges | 0 to let the script set it to the amount of challenges trigger, any int to set a specific number | None |

+## Using a script without the challenge system

+To use a script outside of my challenge system you will need to edit the code a bit.

+- Remove the using `#using scripts\zm\_resxt\_challenges;`
+- Remove all code that calls the `resxt_challenges` namespace

 ## Notes

 - This script isn't too customizable for now, it's mostly to fit my needs and some quick additions I did to allow for some more ways of using it.